Polymer/old-docs-site/docs/polymer/polymer.md

 ## Resolving paths of sibling elements {#resolvepath}

 For the general case of element re-use and sharing, URLs in HTML Imports are meant to be relative to the location of the import.
-The majority of the time, the system takes care of this for you.
+The majority of the time, the browser takes care of this for you.

 However, JavaScript doesn't have a notion of a local import.
-Therefore, {{site.project_title}} provides a `resolvePath()` utility for converting local paths to paths local to the document.
+Therefore, {{site.project_title}} provides a `resolvePath()` utility for converting paths relative to the import to paths relative to the document.

 For example: If you know your import is in a folder containing a resource (e.g `x-foo.png`), you can get a path to `x-foo.png` which will work relative to the main document by calling `this.resolvePath('x-foo.png')`.